anthonyec/staticbuild/README.md

 Data can be provided to the current HTML template using the `sb:buildtime` attribute on a `<data>` element.

-Provide data needs to a valid JSON object.
+Data needs to be a valid JSON object.

 ```html
 <data sb:buildtime> { "items": ["1", "2", "3"] } </data>
 ```

-Once defined, the data can then be accessed using Mustache in the same HTML page under the `page.data` field.
+Once defined, the data can be accessed using Mustache in the same HTML page under the `page.data` field.

 ```html
 <!-- This template: -->